AunSyedShah/auto_login/README.md

 #### *Setup Driver : [Setup driver](https://chromedriver.chromium.org/)*

-Now on we assume that you already have installed python on your systems before going further check your python version open **CMD** / **Terminal** type command:
+Now on we assume that you already have installed python on your systems before going further check your python version <br>open **CMD** / **Terminal** type command:
 ````
 python --version
 ````
 if you have version < 3 then please upgrade it to python 3

 ### install pip
-when you install python you also install pip its comes with python but if have lower version then following command will install latet version of pip.
+when you install python you also install pip its comes with python but if have lower<br> version then following command will install latet version of pip.
 ````
 pip install pip